mmollina/mappoly2/README.md

 install.packages("devtools")
 ```

-If you are using Windows, please install the the latest recommended version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
+If you are using Windows, please install the latest recommended version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/).

-To install MAPpoly from Git Hub use
+To install MAPpoly from Git Hub, use

 ```R
 devtools::install_github("mmollina/mappoly", dependencies=TRUE)